 Are you looking to go on your first-ever bike tour later this year?
-There’s no better way to experience it than through a biking tour in Colorado.
+There’s no better way to experience Boulder Colorado than through a biking tour in Colorado.

 Bicycling is part of Colorado’s identity.
-Bicycle tourism brings millions of visitors to the state.
-Moreover, Colorado homeowners spend around millions annually in bicycle-related purchases and services.
+Bicycle tourism brings millions of visitors to the state which means millions of dollars are being spent annually on bicycle-related purchases and services.

-Given the mountainous nature of Colorado and the breathtaking views that come with it, it is easily one of the favorite destinations among bikers.
+Given the mountainous nature of Colorado and the breathtaking views that come with it, this is easily one of the favorite destinations among bikers.

 But before you decide to tour Colorado on a bicycle, you must equip yourself with the proper biking gear.
 But which items do you need to invest in?
 What essential items should you bring to your trip to Colorado?